Skip to Content

 Tough Top Awnings 5% Discount

 The original equipment fabric that comes on RV awnings and slidetoppers is... well, how do we say this?...
 CRAP!.
-It's no surprise, since the RV manufacturers are looking to cut their costs...Show More
+It's no surprise, since the RV manufacturers are looking to cut their costs.
+Instead of replacing it with the same stuff that failed...Show More

 The original equipment fabric that comes on RV awnings and slidetoppers is... well, how do we say this?...
 CRAP!.
 It's no surprise, since the RV manufacturers are looking to cut their costs.
 Instead of replacing it with the same stuff that failed in the first place, get high-quality replacement fabric from Tough Top Awnings, instead.